Leave It to Me!: Critical response

-Music scholar David Ewen wrote that Mary Martin "stole the limelight...in her Broadway debut."
+In The New York Times, Brooks Atkinson found the 1938 Broadway production was a "handsome carnival" consisting of "comic rumpus", in which Porter provided a "swift, smart and ingenious" score and lyrics that sparkled.
+In Life, David Ewen wrote that Mary Martin "stole the limelight...in her Broadway debut."
 Appearing in a scene at a railway station, she did "a mock strip tease while removing her ermine wraps, and all the while chanting in a baby voice, 'My Heart Belongs to Daddy.'
 The house went into an uproar, thereby proclaiming a new queen of musical comedy."